87K

 Disclaimer

-"Healthy Mind, Healthy Life" is an engaging podcast designed to provide informative and thought-provoking content.
+"Healthy Mind, Healthy Life" is a part of Healthy Mind By Avik ™ an engaging podcast designed to provide informative and thought-provoking content.
 The views expressed by participants are their own and not necessarily endorsed by the podcast or its host.
 While we strive for accuracy, our content is not a substitute for professional advice, so consult experts before making decisions based on our episodes.
 Occasionally, our guests share their own perspectives, which we don't guarantee.

 Our podcast is intended for general audiences, but listener discretion is advised for sensitive or controversial topics.
 By tuning in, you acknowledge that we're not responsible for your actions or decisions based on our content.
 We aim to provide valuable and entertaining episodes, so please engage responsibly and respectfully.